Bandwidth/bandwidth.github.io/voice/bxml/verbs/playAudio.md

 Audio is cached according to [RFC 7234](https://tools.ietf.org/html/rfc7234).
 Our system may cache your media up to the value of the response's `Cache-Control` header's `max-age` directive, or, if none is present, until the time given in an `Expires` header.
+In either case, our system may always cache for a shorter amount of time or not cache at all.
 If no `Cache-Control` or `Expires` header is set on the response, media will not be cached.
-In any case, our system may always cache for a shorter amount of time or not cache at all.

 ### Attributes